 I live in an area of the United States that is rife with folks of Scandinavian origin, so I know a thing or two about lingonberries.
-If you don’t have friends of Scandinavian descent, you may be wondering, “What are lingonberries?”.
+If you don’t have friends of Scandinavian descent, you may be wondering, “What are lingonberries?”
 The following article is filled with lingonberry information, including how to grow your own lingonberries at home.

 What are Lingonberries?

+Lingonberries are commonly used in Swedish food and are considered to be a crucial accompaniment to many Swedish dishes such as potato pancakes, Swedish meatballs, and stuffed cabbage rolls.
 Lingonberries (Vaccinum vitas-idaea) are also referred to as cowberries, mountain or lowbush cranberries, red bilberries, or whortleberries.
 They are a close relative of the cranberry and blueberry.
 Native species of lingonberry bear an annual crop of small, red berries that taste much like cranberries.
 The European lingonberry has bigger berries that are produced twice in a growing season.
-Leaves of the lingonberry are shiny on a low-growing, evergreen shrub that reaches from 12-18 inches (30.5-45.5 cm.) high and 18 inches (45.5 cm.) across.
+Leaves of the lingonberry are shiny on a low-growing, evergreen shrub that reaches from 12 to 18 inches (31-46 cm.) high and 18 inches (46 cm.) across.

 Additional Lingonberry Information

+Growing lingonberries can be found wild in Sweden in woodlands and moorlands.
+The berries are attractive and tantalizing looking, but eaten raw, are very bitter.
+As with cranberries, lingonberries combined with sugar are something else.
+The sweetness tames the bitterness but doesn’t completely obliterate it, leaving you with something sublime much like how cranberry sauce and turkey go well together.
 The cultivated European lingonberries blossom in the spring and again in midsummer.
 The first crop is ready to harvest in July and the second in October.
-Once planted, a little patience needs to be exercised, as the shrubs do not begin to produce for 2-3 years after.
-Plants are picked with a scrabbler, a wide fork-like tool that strips the berries from the bush.
-Each bush yields a pound and half (0.5 kg.) of vitamin C-rich berries.
+Once planted, a little patience needs to be exercised, as the shrubs do not begin to produce for two to three years after.
+Plants are picked with a scrabbler, a wide, fork-like tool that strips the berries from the bush.
+Each bush yields a pound and half (1 kg.) of vitamin C-rich berries.
 The fruit can then be refrigerated for up to three weeks, or canned, frozen, or dried.